 The Registered Organisations Commission (the ROC) and the Fair Work Commission measure compliance trends in financial reporting and annual returns of registered organisations.

-There are currently over 100 registered organisations, and a further significant number of branches within those organisations, which together make up reporting units for the purposes of the Fair Work (Registered Organisations) Act 2009 (the RO Act).
+The ROC publishes a list of registered organisations online.
+Registered organisations and their branches make up reporting units for the purposes of the Fair Work (Registered Organisations) Act 2009 (the RO Act).

-Under the RO Act, reporting units are required to lodge financial reports within specified timeframes and organisations are required to lodge annual returns within specified timeframes.
+Under the RO Act, reporting units are required to lodge financial reports within specified timeframes.
+Registered organisations are also required to lodge an annual return by 31 March every year.

-The information in those documents is critical to making sure that each organisation's members can understand how their organisation is performing, as well as allowing members to be involved in their organisation's financial management.
+The information in those documents is critical to making sure that each organisation's members can understand how their organisation is performing.
+They also allow members to be involved in the financial management of their organisation.

 Although the non-compliance numbers are small, the ROC is continuing to work with organisations in relation to this, and is taking appropriate action in each specific case.

 The ROC understands that lodging within the specified time frames is just one measure of compliance, and it does not address the qualitative aspects of the reports.

 The ROC is now working with organisations to increase both voluntary levels of compliance, and the qualitative levels of compliance with, for example, the RO Act, the Commissioner’s Reporting Guidelines and AASB standards.